Peer reviewed publications

 Exeter: Oxbow Books

 Together with two other postgrad students, I organised the 2nd experimental archaeology in the UK conference.
-2015 this will be organised in Dublin.
 For this volume, I managed the contact with the authors and the publisher Oxbow.
 I also co-edited the articles although I am no native speaker.

 Proceedings of the 1st International Workshop, experimental and educational aspects of bronze metallurgy, Wilhelminaoord 18 – 22 October 1999